 Idea: Repeat a Known Project

 The best way to get going with BricsCAD is to have users work on a project they’ve already completed using their own workstations on the company network, just like they would in production.

 So why repeat something that users already know for a training exercise you might ask?
 Here are my reasons:

 By working on something familiar they won’t worry about the design problem.
 They already understand the design problem so they can spend their time focusing on learning BricsCAD.

 Users will know what sort of prints and deliverables to produce.
 This means they’ll focus on real–world command usage.

 Users can utilize their own network and peripherals.
 Not only will they be working on a real project, but they’ll be using their actual work environment using commands like Print, Publish, Export and eTransmit.

 It’s easier for the trainer.
-Since you repeated an existing project, users don’t have to ask a bunch of questions since they already know what to do and can start real training work right away.
+When you repeat an existing project, users don’t have to ask a bunch of questions, since they already know what to do and can start the real training work right away.